alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-01.md

 mode and SM4 cipher [GBT.32907-2016] in Counter with CBC-MAC mode, respectively.

-This section defines the AEAD_SM4_GCM and AEAD_SM4_CCM AEAD algorithms in a style of what {{RFC5116}} has used to define AEAD ciphers based on SM4 cipher.
+This section defines the AEAD_SM4_GCM and AEAD_SM4_CCM AEAD algorithms in a style of what {{RFC5116}} has used to define AEAD ciphers based on AES cipher.

 ### AEAD_SM4_GCM